Cloud-Application-Management-MBA/B9MG210-Cloud-Application-Management-CA1-GroupE/README.md

 ## Overview

-This project demonstrates the migration of a web application (Arnotts) from a traditional model to a modern, containerised Platform-as-a-Service (PaaS) architecture using Microsoft Azure.
+This project demonstrates a modern retail website frontend hosted on Azure PaaS consuming data from a SaaS-like backend (simulated).

 The aim is to improve scalability, reduce infrastructure management, and optimise cost efficiency.